 Are you overwhelmed as soon as you walk in the door to your home?
 Is clutter, your busy schedule, and your endless to-do list always in the back of your mind?
 I used to feel this way, it created chaos within my family and the result was that feeling of being constantly behind never feeling on-top of it or ahead of the game.
 It wasn't fun, but there was a solution, it took time and dedication, but was so worth it.

-Homemaking, it sounds antiquated and a bit downtrodden at first.
+Homemaking, it sounds antiquated at first.
 Images of 1950's housewives in perfectly polished swing skirts and headbands come to mind.
 But homemaking in fact is an art that has so much value in todays fast paced world.

 Todays homemakers are often put in the stay-at-home mom category, but the two titles are not really interchangeable (although many full time stay-at-home moms are also homemakers).
 You do not have to be a stay-at-home mom to be a homemaker.
 You don't actually have to stay at home full time, or be a mom to consider yourself a homemaker.
 Many full-time workers with no children are homemakers.

-Homemaking is essentially the act of getting your home organized your schedule under control, your proverbial ducks in a row so to speak.
-For me homemaking is getting really organized so that I can enjoy the moments I might not otherwise be able to, if my home was otherwise typically chaotic and unorganized.
+Homemaking is essentially the act of getting your home organized your schedule under control, your proverbial ducks in a row so to speak so that you and your family can thrive within the home.
+For me homemaking is maintaining routines that work for me and my family so that we can enjoy the moments I might not otherwise be able to, if my home was otherwise typically chaotic and unorganized.

 What is a homemaker

 A homemaker is by definition someone who effectively manages a home.
 Although you may not realize it, that can entail A LOT OF THINGS!
-Homemaking can be different for all but some of the general topics that I tackled when becoming a homemaker were;
+Homemaking can be different for all but some of the general homemaking skills I learned when becoming a homemaker were;

 - Caring for my children